• About

 Travel

-• Incoming passengers must display a negative PCR test before departure and go through seven days of quarantine upon arrival while being tested every day.
+• Incoming passengers, except children under the age of three or travelers transferring or transiting within Hong Kong, must display a negative PCR test before departure and go through seven days of quarantine upon arrival while being tested every day.
 If their PCR test appears negative on the fifth day followed by two negative rapid tests, they can leave.
 If they test positive, they will be sent to a community isolation hotel.
+Proof of the lab’s accreditation for the incoming test is no longer required.

 • The compulsory quarantine may shorten, but for now, Carrie Lam has said, “The period for quarantine order and the isolation order is still 14 days.
 But what the Centre for Health Protection has put in, which I think is a sensible move, is if you do an RAT, a rapid antigen test, on day six and day seven and if it turns out to be negative, then you will be regarded as discharged and you can resume your normal living.”

-• As of May 1, the compulsory quarantine period for passenger flight crews will be shortened to three days at a designated hotel plus 11 days of medical surveillance.
-The cargo crew will be exempt from quarantine and undergo 14 days of medical surveillance, and electronic wristbands are no longer required.
+• The compulsory quarantine period for passenger flight crews is three days at a designated hotel plus 11 days of medical surveillance.
+The cargo crew are exempt from quarantine and will undergo 14 days of medical surveillance.
+Electronic wristbands are no longer required.

 Schools

-• Public primary schools resumed in-person classes starting April 19, while secondary schools can hold half-day sessions from May 3.
-International and private schools have been given the flexibility to reopen any time from April 19, with some starting the following week after a pre-scheduled Easter break.
+• Public primary schools resumed in-person classes.
+International and private schools were given the flexibility to reopen any time from April 19, with some starting the following week after a pre-scheduled Easter break.
 Students and staff have to submit to daily COVID testing.
 The vaccine pass applies for teachers and staff, not students.

 Other regulations